Posts Tagged ‘Do It Yourself’

 Nicki is rarely as cooperative with me with each additional shoot

 Which is not to say that she’s uncooperative, just that she is usually the most expressive the first time I take a set of photos.
+It’s interesting and new the first time.
 She was fascinated with the photo setup for the Halloween photos, and we had so many great facial expressions.
 But I was using the wrong lens (and the wrong aperture, and shutter speed, etc).
 The next time around, she was less interested.
 I’ve discovered this is not atypical.
 Babies get bored.

 It’s not actually a problem if I plan ahead.
 The best time to try for photos is right after a nap when she’s well rested and not hungry.
 I get setup during the nap time and test the light using a toy as her standin so we’re ready to go as soon as she wakes up and I can take full advantage of her well rested happy mood.